This article will help an upcoming artiste to understand the, factors to consider when composing afro-pop songs.

 One of the ways to do this is to find a part of your chorus where you can fix a short repititive harmony.

-The secret here is to find a part of your hook that will have your fans singing along once it comes through, and also how and where to tactfully place that part at least 4 or 5 times before your song fades or finished.
+The secret here is to find a part of your hook that will have your fans singing along once it comes through.

 Another key point is to find a slang phrase or catchy language you can use in your song.